freeCodeCamp/guide/pages/docs/certificates-guide/add-placeholder-text-to-a-text-field/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Add Placeholder Text to a Text Field"
+title: "Add Placeholder Text to a Text Field"
+parent: "certificates-guide"
 ---

 Your placeholder text is what appears in your text input before your user has inputed anything.